ericwyles/chaos-engineering-demo/README.md

 * [06_ChaosMonkey](tree/06_ChaosMonkey)

-Each branch contains a Spring Boot application with progressively more fleshed out app code and configuration to handle faults.
+Each branch contains a Spring Boot application with progressively more fleshed out app code and configuration to handle faults and simulate faults for testing.

 The app consists of 1 REST controller that returns a stock price.
 To retrieve stock prices two different free services are used.